andreicuceu/vega/README.rst

 - lyaxlya.ini
 - qsoxlya.ini

-Example config files can be found in the examples folder, and detailed descriptions of all the possible options can be found in the documentation.
-(Some of this is work in progress)
+Example config files can be found in the `examples`_ folder, and detailed descriptions of all the possible options can be found in the documentation.
+(Work in progress)

-Tutorials for the interactive use can also be found in the examples folder (link tutorial Jupyter Notebook).
+Examples for the interactive use can be found in the `tutorial`_ .
 Most of Vega functionality can be accessed and used entirely from a Notebook, but compute times might be long if you try to minimize over too many parameters (especially if they are degenerate).

 The only thing that needs to be run from the console is the sampler.
 It can be called using the 'vega_mpi.py' script in the bin folder like this: